BalanceBringer/GenSpark-Learning/README.md

 # GenSpark-Learning
-This is the home of my learning projects!
+This is the home of my projects!